derekahmedzai/cheapbotsdonequick/new-yorker.md

 ## 7. Common problems

 * Twitter might lock your account for "unusual tweeting".
-  You can add your phone number to unlock your account - you can remove your phone number from your account after unlocking it
+Add your phone number to unlock your account - you can remove your phone number from your account after unlocking it